arkonki/webmail/README.md

 #### 1. Development Mode (Hot-Reloading Enabled)

 For development, you run the frontend and backend in two separate terminals.
-This allows the frontend to instantly update in your browser as you make code changes.

 -   **Terminal 1: Start the Backend API Server**
     ```bash
     npm run serve
     ```
-    This starts the Node.js/Express server on `http://localhost:3001`.
+    This starts the Node.js/Express server on `http://localhost:3001`, which will connect to your PostgreSQL database.

 -   **Terminal 2: Start the Frontend Dev Server**
     ```bash